 How should I dilute my oils?

-According to Avery, while specific dilutions can vary based on personal needs and individual essential oils, the general rule of thumb is to aim for a one to five percent dilution.
-"A one percent blend is six drops of essential oil per ounce of carrier, while a five percent blend would be 30 drops per ounce of carrier," she says.
+According to Avery, while specific dilutions can vary based on personal needs and individual essential oils, the general rule of thumb is to aim for a 1% to 5% dilution.
+"A 1% blend is six drops of essential oil per ounce of carrier, while a 5% blend would be 30 drops per ounce of carrier," she says.
 For specifics, check out Aura Cacia's handy dilution guide.

 Below, see which oils to use—and how—to sleep better, clear up acne, chase away a headache, and more.